pablojim/highcharts-ng/README.md

 - Why doesn't my plot options/tooltip/drilldown/other feature work?

 *At least half of all issues filed are due to this.
 Before you file an issue read this!*
-A common error is to put other highcharts options directly into the chartConfig.
+A common error is to put other Highcharts options directly into the chartConfig.
-In general if the highcharts option you want isn't listed above you probably want to put it in chartConfig.options.
+In general if the Highcharts option you want isn't listed above you probably want to put it in chartConfig.options.

 - How do I get access to the chart object?